Raid Recovery Software for RAID Arrays

-Raid Recovery by DiskInternals is one of the most automated and easiest to use tools on the market.
+RAID Recovery software by DiskInternals is one of the most automated and easiest to use tools on the market.
 Recover corrupted RAID arrays in a fully automatic mode.
 Raid Recovery is also the first tool to automatically detect the original RAID type among those supported.
 Recognized types of arrays include RAID 0, 1, JBOD, RAID 5, and 0+1.

 Raid Recovery recovers your data from the corrupted disk array, saving the files onto a backup media such as another hard disk, recordable CD or DVD, or over a network.
 If you are about to use the array the way it was, Raid Recovery repairs the damaged RAID to its original working configuration.

 Raid Recovery recognizes and supports many popular RAID controllers, including dedicated RAID boards, built-in motherboard chipsets from NVidia, Intel, and VIA, and various software configurations.
 Latest version works with Adaptec RAID Controllers and DDF compatible devices Microsoft Dynamic Disks are an example of a fully supported software RAID, including JBOD (span), RAID 0, 1, and 5 configurations.